-113.2 Schedule of fees.
-Fees for permits and services rendered pursuant to this Code shall be assessed as set forth in this Code, and in accordance with the latest VCFPD Fee Schedule as established by the Board of Directors.
+113.2 Schedule of permit fees.
+A fee Fees for each permit permits and services rendered pursuant to this Code shall be paid as required assessed as set forth in this Code, and in accordance with the schedule as established by the applicable governing authority latest VCFPD Fee Schedule as established by the Board of Directors.